pentaclexyz/minipent/README.md

 go to settings > roles > public and check `find`, `findOne` for each item so your data displays on the frontend

-you'll need to redeploy the frontend to create the routes for any new pages you add
+you'll need to redeploy to create the routes for any new pages you add

+in your command line:

+`$ railway link` (select the back-end)

+`$ railway up` runs your deploy